-A fertile terrain of the Gangetic plain, the sprawling State spread over in 2,40,928 sq. km. area, touches the Himalayan foothills to the north and the Vindhya ranges to the south, surrounded by the states of Uttarakhand, Haryana, Delhi, Rajasthan, Bihar, Jharkhand, Madhya Pradesh and the country of Nepal.
+A fertile terrain of the Gangetic plain, the sprawling State spread over in 2,36,286 sq. km. area, touches the Himalayan foothills to the north and the Vindhya ranges to the south, surrounded by the states of Uttarakhand, Haryana, Delhi, Rajasthan, Bihar, Jharkhand, Madhya Pradesh and shares International border with Nepal.

 It is here that one can dive down the stream of ancient Indian philosophy.
 It is the land which is glorified by the stream of Indian spirituality i.e. the great Ganga & Yamuna and the footprints of legends like Ram, Krishna, Buddha, Jain Tirthankars & Sufi Saints and the sites associated with them.

 Corresponding to its variegated topography and climate, the state has a wealth of animal life.
 Its avifauna is among the richest in the country.

 Animals that can be found in the jungles of Uttar Pradesh include Tigers, Leopards, Wild Bears, Sloth Bears, Chital, Sambhars, Jackals, Porcupines, Jungle cats, Hares, Squirrels, Monitor Lizards, and Foxes.
 These all can be seen in the highest mountain ranges.

 The most common birds include the crow, pigeon, dove, jungle fowl, black partridge, house sparrow, peafowl, blue jay, parakeet, kite, mynah, quail, bulbul, kingfisher and woodpecker.

 "Species of grasses have been collected from the Gangetic plain.
 Herbs include medicinal plants like Rauwolfia serpentina, Viala serpens, Podophyllum, Hexandrum and Ephecra gerardiana. "